- From Ridge to Reef

-The Ulithi Sea Turtle Conservation Project, sponsored by Oceanic Society and chiefly funded by the Joint Institute of Marine and Atmospheric Research, has established long-term research and monitoring goals for Ulithi Atoll in consultation with key partners.
+The Ulithi Sea Turtle Conservation Project, sponsored by Oceanic Society, has established long-term research and monitoring goals for Ulithi Atoll in consultation with key partners.

 Sea turtle monitoring in Yap was initiated in 1989 by the Yap State Marine Resources Management Division.
 Since 2005, project director Jennifer Cruce and specially trained Falalop community members have collected life history information on Ulithi sea turtles.
 In collaboration with Steven P. Kolinski, Ph.D., who researched Yap sea turtles in the 1990’s, and George Balazs with the Pacific Islands Fisheries Science Center, a satellite tracking effort was also initiated.

 Since 2005, a total of 22 men from Falalop, Ulithi have been trained in basic sea turtle biology and nesting beach monitoring field techniques.
 Hundreds of turtles have been tagged and nest ecology data collected to determine turtle distribution, peak nesting season, and relative reproductive success.

 |Satellite tracking efforts from 2005 and 2006 supports previous regional flipper tag recoveries in suggesting connectivity between Yap State nesting and feeding areas in the Philippines and Malaysia based on turtle migrations.
 The 2007 data are still being analyzed and a manuscript covering all three years is in preparation.|